 Extracurricular activities, musical/art activities and festivals, or auditions/drama productions will be announced when there is an upcoming opportunity or event.

 Lunch

-At present, students are required to bring lunches from home.
+Students are required to bring lunches from home.
 Parents should support the healthy habits that students learn about at school by providing them with a nutritious lunch.

 Teacher - Parent Communication